-This program is accessible to students from other states, provided they verify its compliance with their respective state regulations.
+This online program is accessible to students residing in other states, with the caveat that they must ensure the program aligns with their respective state’s regulations.

-The total tuition for this comprehensive program is $4,190, which can be paid in installments.
+The full tuition for this program totals $4,190, offering an option for payment in installments.

-It spans 205 hours of study that can be completed within 12 months, even at a self-determined pace.
+The program spans 205 hours and can be completed within a 12-month period, even when proceeding at a self-determined pace.

-Additionally, CPR training and certification are integral components of the course, conducted by the esteemed Red Cross.
+CPR training and certification are integral components of the course, facilitated by the Red Cross.

 - The Cardiovascular System